close

 Sections

-Working alongside communities, the office strengthens solutions that already exist to repair harm, rebuild trust, and help Minnesota's children, youth, and families thrive.
-In partnership with schools, community programs, and system leaders, restorative practices are made available and supported across Minnesota.
+Working alongside communities, the Office of Restorative Practices (OPR) strengthens solutions that already exist to repair harm, rebuild trust, and help Minnesota's children, youth, and families thrive.

-Guided by the wisdom of youth, families, and communities, the focus is on creating safe, supportive spaces where people feel heard, relationships are valued, and healing is possible.
+The focus is on creating safe, supportive spaces where people feel heard, relationships are valued, and healing is possible.
+Working in partnership with schools, community programs, and system leaders we ensure restorative practices are made available and supported across Minnesota.